PySimpleGUI/PySimpleGUI/docs/index.md

 **Named / Optional Parameters**
 This is a language feature that is featured **heavily**  in all of the API calls, both functions and classes.
 Elements are configured, in-place, by setting one or more optional parameters.
 For example, a Text element's color is chosen by setting the optional `text_color` parameter.

+**tkinter**
+tkinter is the "official" GUI that Python supports.
+It runs on Windows, Linux, and Mac.
+It was chosen as the first target GUI framework due to its ***ubiquity***.
+Nearly all Python installations, with the exception of Ubuntu Linux, come pre-loaded with tkinter.
+It is the "simplest" of the GUI frameworks to get up an running (among Qt, WxPython, Kivy, etc).

+From the start of the PSG project, tkinter was not meant to be the only underlying GUI framework for PySimpleGUI.
+It is merely a starting point.
+All journeys begin with one step forward and choosing tkinter was the first of many steps for PySimpleGUI.

 ## Author
 MikeTheWatchGuy